willievaldez/willievaldez.github.io/_posts/2026-03-04-Spliced_Retrospective.md

 The Experience Definition would define all of the necessary game feature plugins, as well as "variations" of gameplay (for example, each available map in a "team deathmatch" game mode acts as a "variation").
-During packaging, we would bake a subset of Experience Definition data into a registry, which acted as an almanac of all of the gameplay experiences available to a player, without needing to necessarly load or download the Experience Definition.
+During packaging, we would bake a subset of Experience Definition data into a registry, which acted as an almanac of all of the gameplay experiences available to a player, without needing to necessarily load or download the Experience Definition.

 On top of all of this, we chunked our gameplay into "game contexts"; which, when activated, grant a player a set of Gameplay Abilities, UI, and input configurations.
 This allowed designers to create and reuse these contexts anywhere